-Communications theorist Marshall McLuhan builds on this idea when he argues sound provided the first frame of reference through which humankind attempted to create and communicate a world view.
+Communications theorist Marshall McLuhan says sound provided the first frame of reference through which humankind attempted to create and communicate a world view.
 McLuhan and his son and collaborator, Eric, describe two spaces, acoustic and visual, in which humankind has contextualized itself with different results.
 "Acoustic space . . . is spherical, discontinuous, non-homogeneous, resonant, and dynamic.
 Visual space is structured as static, abstract figure minus a ground; acoustic space is a flux in which figure and ground rub against and transform each other" (McLuhan and McLuhan 1988, 33).

 A focus on visual sense promotes several significant outcomes: It objectifies our relation with the world, promotes linearity, defines presence, and organizes ideas in binaries (McLuhan 2004, 69, 70).

 On the other hand, the aural sense envisions no space between subject and object, "experiences. . .timelessness," understands truth through direct contact and interconnection with others, and organizes thought as "both-and" rather than this or that (McLuhan 2004, 70, 71).